alhassanmu/-alhassanmu_Notebook/_posts/2024-07-19 - Data Analysis_Photo-survey.md

 ## **Interaction Analysis**

 I examined the interaction between algae coverage and another taxonomic group, Bryozoa.
 The correlation between algae and Bryozoa was visualized using a scatter plot (figure 4).
 I transformed the square matrix to a log format and adjusted the p-value using the Benjamini-Hochberg (BH) method.
-I downloaded and output file name “Taxonomic_groups_spearman”.
+I downloaded an output file name “Taxonomic_groups_spearman”.

 ![alt text](../images/Correlation%20(Algae%20vs%20Bryozoa).png)